hyperlabs-finance/hyperbase/README.md

 # Hyperbase

-In many ways, Blockchain today is like the first generation of the web.
-While the technical infrastructure is established and capable of supporting use at scale, a relatively small number of key usability issues present a far greater barrier to adoption than the underlying technology.
+In many ways, Blockchain technology today is like the first generation of the web.
+While the technical infrastructure is established and capable of supporting use at scale a relatively small number of key usability issues present a far greater barrier to adoption than the underlying technology.

 It is our conclusion that for blockchain-based applications to achieve mainstream commercial success, the technical infrastructure must be all but invisible to users.
-Understanding the blockchain must be an optional extra for those who wish to engage on a more sophisticated level, rather than a necessary pastime for anyone who wishes to participate.
+Understanding the blockchain must be an optional extra for those who wish to engage on a more sophisticated level rather than a necessary pastime for anyone who wishes to participate.

 ## Barriers to Adoption
-Although the potential of blockchain technology is increasingly recognised across industries the typical approach to building applications has changed remarkably little.
-Even in 2023, blockchain applications make little provision for non-technical users.
-This design philosophy is best categorised as: “by developers, for developers”.
+Although the potential of blockchain technology is increasingly recognised across industries, the typical approach to building applications has changed remarkably little.
+Even in 2023, blockchain applications make suprisingly little provision for non-technical users.
+This design philosophy is perhaps best described as, “by developers, for developers”.

 #### Application Design
-The vast majority of blockchain applications seem more like control panels than consumer-ready apps.
+The majority of blockchain applications seem more like control panels than consumer-ready apps.
 Accompanying applications is little in the way of walkthroughs or guidance.
 While this may be adequate for tech-savvy early-adopters or “degens”, for the average user such experiences are generally off-putting.

 #### Addresses
 Although 42-character public keys may be easily parsed by machines, to humans they are nearly incomprehensible.
 If an address is wrong even by a single character then funds and assets may be lost permanently.
 Public keys contribute to a feeling of overwhelm that is often enough to discourage newcomers